Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

-There are several important steps to take to increase your competitiveness as an applicant.
+There are several important steps to take to increase your competitiveness as an optometry applicant.

 Due to the rolling admissions process, early application is strongly encouraged.

-SCO received 762 applications for the 136 entering positions available for the 2019 entering class.
-OptomCAS begins accepting applications around July 1, more than a year in advance of when students would begin the program the following fall.
+SCO received 812 applications for the 136 entering positions available for the 2020 entering class.
+OptomCAS begins accepting applications around June 30, more than a year in advance of when students would begin the program the following Fall.

-The best time to apply is during the months of July, August or September.
-We begin the interview selection process in mid-August and begin interviewing in September.
+The best time to apply is during the months of July, August, or September.
+We begin the interview selection process in mid-August and students are invited for interviews starting in September.

 Optometric experience and exposure will benefit you in many ways.
 You must be sure that optometry is the profession for you.

 Get to know the daily activities of your local optometrist.
 Spend time shadowing and volunteering in the optometrist's office.

 Talk to your optometrist about the legal boundaries of the profession.
 Not all states have uniform optometric laws, so these boundaries can differ from state to state.

 Gaining exposure to different modes of practice and different specialty areas within optometry is especially helpful.
 The SCO admissions committee likes to see students shadowing in three or more optometry offices, preferably in different modalities.
 While there is no required minimum number of hours of shadowing, 30 or more hours is preferred.

 If you are selected for an interview, numerous questions will surround how much exposure and knowledge you already have of the profession.
 Be sure to detail these experiences when writing your essays for the application.